 NETWORKING: The program is in its first year, but growing rapidly.
 Scale will be achieved through building a network of the right people to help with advice, support, communication and investment

 DOCUMENTARY: The entire program has been filmed from inception, following the journey of the women and their training, into operations and some of the many arrests they have made.
-As we approach post-production we are seeking Executive Producers and investors to be a part of bringing this to the big screen.

 For more information email firstname.lastname@example.org